 Fibre is a natural or synthetic substance that is known longer than it is wide.
 Fibrous materials have been used in various fields over the years.
 Fibre has often been used to manufacture other materials.
 The strongest engineering materials tend to put fibre to good use.
 Synthetic fibres, however, are cheaply produced compared to the natural ones.
 But when it comes to clothing natural fibres are more comfortable.

-The use of fibrous materials in civil engineering, both as structural reinforcement and in non-structural applications such as geo-textiles, is an important and fascinating development.
+The use of fibrous materials in civil engineering, both as structural reinforcement and in non-structural applications such as geotextiles, is an important and fascinating development.
 Fibrous and composite materials for civil engineering applications analyze the types and properties of fibrous textile and structures and their applications in reinforcement and civil engineering.
-Fibrous materials are known to capture the air within the fibers and this prevents heat transmission by convection and limits gaseous heat conduction by minimizing collisions between gas molecules.
-They are hence suitable or pretty much perfect materials for effective thermal insulation.
+Fibrous materials are known to capture the air within the fibres and this prevents heat transmission by convection and limits gaseous heat conduction by minimizing collisions between gas molecules.
+They are hence suitable or pretty many perfect materials for effective thermal insulation.
 Moreover, due to their porous structure, fibrous materials offer good sound absorption and are widely used in acoustic insulation.
 Fibrous materials are usually flexible, but made rigid, by means of additives, into desired shapes.
 Until the mid-twentieth century, most of the usage of fibrous materials reserved for clothing and other household uses.
-About the end of the twentieth century, high-performance fibers were available for use in a fabric form or as reinforcements for making composites.
-Synthetic fibers are a favorite for non-textile operations as they are generally very stiff and strong.
+About the end of the twentieth century, high-performance fibres were available for use in a fabric form or as reinforcements for making composites.
+Synthetic fibers are a favourite for non-textile operations as they are generally very stiff and strong.

-To know more download Byju’s-The Learning app.
+To know more download BYJU’S – The Learning App.